rhomobile/blog.rhohub.com/_posts/2010-11-09-rhogallery-the-enterprise-app-store.markdown

 To get started, create a Gallery and upload or link to one or more apps.
 For each app upload one or more builds for various smartphones.
 These can be from:

-- local files that you have available (.apk files for Android, .cod files for BlackBerry, .cab files for Windows Mobile)
+- local files that you have available (.apk files for Android, .cod/.jad files for BlackBerry, .cab files for Windows Mobile, .ipa/.plist files for iOS)
 - from RhoHub builds that you have made
 - from some external remote URL (note that they do not have to have been built with Rhodes or even built by your own enterprise).